-In 5G-RECORDS, one of the most innovative elements are the 5G components that were developed or enhanced in the project4 [3].
-Some of these components may have a potential to be developed into commercial products or services.
+In 5G-RECORDS, one of the most innovative elements are the 5G components that were developed or enhanced in the project.
+[3] Some of these components may have a potential to be developed into commercial products or services.
 As they have been optimised for content production use cases, this would facilitate the adoption of 5G in the professional content production sector.

-The information in following text was provided by the partners leading the development of 5G components based on their respective exploitation plans.
+The information in following text was provided by the partners leading the development of 5G components on the basis of their respective exploitation plans.
 The components are grouped according to the use case in which they are used.